 This includes Salomon Brothers, Inc. at the time it became one of the five largest investment banking enterprises in the U.S.

-So, Bloomberg has already gained his wealth since his youths – that’s when we answered how could someone named Bloomberg make his money.
+So, Bloomberg has already gained his wealth since his youth – that’s when we answered how could someone named Bloomberg make his money.

 Furthermore, he had been building and managing his wealths by working in one of the big five financial institutions at the start of his careers.